FNTuDelft/OFIS/README.md

 `./internal/form/json_parser.go` would allow for JSON input form templates (currently only XML is possible).

 `./internal/submission/{json,html,xml}_renderer.go` would allow for submission confirmations in different file types (currently only supported in PDF).

+I also did not find the time to implement input type validation on a form submission.
+Currently the validation only checks if all non-optional values are submitted.
+If not it also doesn't really return a user friendly error.
+This is also something I still wanted to fix, but did not find the time for it.